-6.4.6 Within the framework of the Plan and upon the request of the Lead Member, vessels of the other NOWPAP Members should enter and operate in the Action Area of the Lead Member only in the area specified by the Lead Member, for any of the following purposes:
+6.4.6 Within the framework of the Plan and upon the request of the Lead Member, vessels of the other NOWPAP Members should enter and operate in the Action Area of the Lead a) spill surveillance;

+Member only in the area specified by the Lead Member, for any of the following purposes:

-- a) spill surveillance; - b) salvage operations; - c) pollution response operations, including containment and recover of spilled products, spraying of dispersants or other treatment products, storage and transportation of recovered pollutant; - d) transportation of response personnel, equipment and products; and - e) any other voyage related to pollution response operations.
+b) salvage operations;

+c) pollution response operations, including containment and recover of spilled products, spraying of dispersants or other treatment products, storage and transportation of recovered pollutant;

+d) transportation of response personnel, equipment and products; and e) any other voyage related to pollution response operations.

 6.4.7 Each NOWPAP Member should endeavour to give consideration to the maximum extent to rapid granting of permits and clearances for the navigation of civil vessels (ships, boats specialised anti-pollution vessels) of other Members, which might be requested to take part in response operations within its Action Area.
 Similar considerations should be made to the maximum extent for the use of port facilities by other NOWPAP Members.
+Each NOWPAP

-Each NOWPAP Member provides the information needed for arranging navigation in Action Area of the Member concerned through MERRAC.
+Member provides the information needed for arranging navigation in Action Area of the

+Member concerned through MERRAC.

-6.4.8 Navigation for the above-mentioned purposes, in the Action Area of one of the NOWPAP Members, by naval vessels of the other NOWPAP Members, should be decided on the case-by-case basis by the NOWPAP Members concerned.
+6.4.8 Navigation for the above-mentioned purposes, in the Action Area of one of the the case-by-case basis by the NOWPAP Members concerned.